sharoncornelius/idpf-specification/idpf_specification.md

 Any other RXDID value indicates that the write descriptor format is flex.

-### RX descriptor read formats
+### RX Descriptor Read Formats

 #### 16B RX descriptors read format for single Q model

-This is the read descriptor used when a queue operates in “In order, single queue model.”
+This is the read descriptor used when a queue operates in “In order single queue model.”
 Descriptor length is 16B.